ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**

 `--name`, `-n`
 :   The name of the {{site.data.keyword.cos_full_notm}} event subscription.
-This value is required.
+This value is *required*.

 `--destination`, `-d`
 :   The name of the app or job resource that you want to receive events; for example, `myapp`.
 If needed, use the `--path` option to further qualify an app destination.
-This value is optional.
+This value is *optional*.

 `--destination-type`, `--dt`
 :   The type of the `destination`.
 Valid values are `app` and `job`.
-This value is optional.
+This value is *optional*.

 `--event-type`, `-e`
 :   The event types to watch.
 Valid values are `delete`, `write`, and `all`.
-This value is optional.
+This value is *optional*.

 `--extension`, `--ext`
 :   Set CloudEvents extensions to send to the destination.
 Must be in `NAME=VALUE` format.
 This action adds a new CloudEvents extension or overrides an existing CloudEvent attribute.
 Specify one extension per `--extension` option; for example, `--ext extA=A --ext extB=B`.
-This value is optional.
+This value is *optional*.

 `--extension-rm`, `--ext-rm`
 :   Remove CloudEvents extensions to send to the destination by specifying the name of the key.
 Specify one extension per `--ext-rm` option; for example, `--ext-rm extA --ext-rm extB`.
-This value is optional.
+This value is *optional*.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--path`
 :   The path within the `destination` application where events are forwarded; for example, `/events`.
 The default path is the root URL of the `destination` application.
 This option can only be specified if `destination-type` is `app`.
-This value is optional.
+This value is *optional*.

 `--prefix`, `-p`
 :   Prefix of the IBM Cloud Object Storage object.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--suffix`, `-s`
 :   Suffix of the IBM Cloud Object Storage object.
 Consider the file type (extension) of your file when specifying the suffix.
-This value is optional.
+This value is *optional*.